Abdoul1996/appliance-power-ml/README.md

 # 🧠 Appliance Energy Consumption Prediction

 A machine learning project for analyzing and predicting household appliance energy consumption using multiple regression models and tree-based algorithms.
-Additionally I also forcaste the next month of energy consumption.

 ---